simonmichael/hledger_site/src/addons.md

 ### Haskell scripts

 Other add-on commands in the bin directory are Haskell scripts (`hledger-*.hs`).
-These call hledger to process command line arguments, show help, read data, run reports etc., so they can be as powerful as built-in commands.
+These call hledger as a library to process command line arguments, read data, run reports etc., so they can be as powerful as built-in commands.
 You can run them interpreted, for easy customisation (you will need the [`stack`](https://haskellstack.org) tool).
 Or you can